-Salford Children’s Rights Service (SCRS) supports children and young people looked after by Salford council or leaving care.
-We are not part of the council and its children’s services.
+Salford Children’s Rights Service (SCRS) supports children and young people looked after by Salford City Council or leaving care.
+We are not part of the council or its children’s services department.
 We will:

 - Help you to have a say about things that affect you

-If you need to contact us, there are two routes:
+If you need to contact us, there are three routes: